scalabridgelondon/scalabridgelondon.org/calendar.md

 ---
 The calendar lists events we're planning, and serves as a record of events we've run.

-## Events in Planning
+## Upcoming Events

-We're currently planning events for the following dates.
+The following is our current schedule of events:

 - Off season dates:
   - Aug 27: [Quantexa](https://www.meetup.com/ScalaBridge-London/events/264124441/)